-Rights, Permissions, and Reproductions Policy
+Rights, Permissions, and Reproductions Framework

 In the service of the University Libraries’ mission, the Special Collections makes available through its reproduction services and via the internet copies of certain materials from its collections.
 We welcome use of materials in the public domain and fair use of copyrighted materials as defined by U.S. Copyright Law.

-Many Special Collections materials have already been digitized and are available in the Digital Gallery, where they may be downloaded at low resolution for free.
+Some Special Collections materials have already been digitized and are available in the Digital Gallery, where they may be downloaded at low resolution for free.
 Users are encouraged to check the Digital Gallery before placing a request for reproductions.

 To submit a request for reproductions of materials that are not available in the Digital Gallery, or higher-resolution copies of materials already in the Digital Gallery, please contact the appropriate Special Collections unit.
 For unit contact information, see the webpages of the Browne Popular Culture Library, Center for Archival Collections, Curriculum Resource Center, or Music Library and Bill Schurk Sound Archives.